 - Click Finish after that.

 - I already said that the first strategy is more effective than this one.
-We must comprehend what the ranges in the PivotTable Fields Here, Row refers to the dates and Value refers to the sales values.
-So drag the Row and Value fields to the Rows and Values Fields respectively.
+We must comprehend the ranges in the PivotTable Fields.
+Here, Row refers to the dates and Value refers to the sales values.
+So, drag the Row and Value fields to the Rows and Values fields respectively.

 - In the Value Field Settings window, we choose Sum of Value and click OK.